Ocean Safety For Beginners

 Reef and coral are pretty and can produce great waves, but they can be a real hazard in certain areas.

 Reef bottoms tend to be very shallow, and hitting the reef during a wipeout can cause nasty cuts and scrapes.
 Hitting the reef is also dangerous because you’re usually traveling pretty fast, and the reef is a hard and unmovable object.
 It hurts!
-A helmet is a good choice for ocean safety in these conditions.

 Sometimes surfers will wear wetsuits to avoid reef abrasions even though the water is very warm.
 Wetsuit companies also manufacture light booties to be worn in rocky or reef breaks.